Configure Webhook listeners

 Show Webhook logs

 Use Webhook logs to view a history of requests and errors from all webhook endpoints.
 You can filter by webhook name and state, such as success, error, or all.
+For the purposes of performance, only the last 10 webhook log entries are kept for review in the webhook logs screen.

 - From the Manage Microapps page, select the menu next to the integration that you want to view integration logs for.